Minakata Kumagusu: Years in London

 Douglas, who was impressed with his extensive knowledge, offered Minakata a job at the British Museum, but he declined the offer in light of freedom.
 Instead, he helped make a catalog of the books and manuscripts of the library and conducted historical research on the Buddhist statues of the museum using his expertise accumulated through reading and transcribing of a large number of books including classics and encyclopedia since childhood.

-One of the highlights in London was getting to know Sun Yat-sen, father of the Chinese Revolution.
+One of the highlights in London was getting to know Sun Yat-sen, father of the 1911 Revolution.
 Minakata put it in his diary how they hit it off straight away on first acquaintance at the Douglas's office in the British Museum in March 1897 and quickly developed a friendship through visiting each other and talking until late almost every day.
 The descriptions, though very brief, reveal the closeness between two friends.
 Their company lasted only four months until Sun had to leave London for Asia in early July.

 In October 1893 he met Toki Horyu, later the chief abbot of Kōyasan temple complex, a relationship that deserves special mention.
 Minakata and Toki, much senior to him, opened up to each other and exchanged frank opinions about religion.
 They wrote to each other until later years.

 Many famous figures from Japan visited Minakata in London.
 They all were astonished at his erudition and shocked at his total lack of interest in daily life.
 Although highly regarded by some scholars, Minakata sometimes experienced discrimination because of his ethnicity, the cause for his frequent reckless behaviors leading up to the departure from the British Museum in December 1898.
 Frequent delay of money expected from the family in Japan forced him to take a job translating the titles for the calligraphy collection at the South Kensington Museum and sell ukiyoe with his friends.
 High hopes of becoming an assistant professor at the soon-to-be opened Japanology program in Cambridge or Oxford were gone when the plan was turned down.
 Forced into straitened circumstances, he made a decision in despair to leave the UK, where he had spent eight years.
 In September 1900, Minakata got on board the Awa Maru at the Thames and went home.